 What are the Medicare income thresholds where surcharges would increase?

 The standard Part B (Medical Insurance) premium amount for 2020 is $144.60 for those who file individual tax returns of $87,000 or less and joint tax returns of $174,000 or less.
-The premium amount will increase depending on your tax return.
+The premium amount may increase depending on your tax return.

 Below lists the charge you would pay, depending on your tax return.

 Factor in this surcharge when you are considering withdrawing funds from your IRA or converting IRA funds to a Roth IRA.
-Both scenarios will increase your yearly income and could push you into a higher monthly surcharge bracket.
+Both scenarios may increase your yearly income and could push you into a higher monthly surcharge bracket.